chasingash/kids-art-classes/README.md

 * ## Colour Scheme

-I went for a playful and vibrant colour scheme inspired by this year's Pantone colour of the year, 17-3938 Very Peri ( Link colour to - https://www.primoprint.com/blog/pantones-color-of-the-year-2022/ ) which is in good contrast to my chosen background hero image.
+I went for a clean and fresh colour scheme inspired by this year's Pantone colour of the year, 17-3938 Very Peri ( Link colour to - https://www.primoprint.com/blog/pantones-color-of-the-year-2022/ ) which is in good contrast to my chosen background hero image.
-As noted on their site > From a psychological standpoint, purple represents spirituality, wisdom, and bravery.
-It tends to make people feel mysterious and imaginative.
+As quoted on their site  "From a psychological standpoint, purple represents spirituality, wisdom, and bravery.
+It tends to make people feel mysterious and imaginative."

 ![Colour Palette image](assets/readme-images/colour_palette.png)